- Five Steps to Creating a Forward-Looking Culture: Kimble Best Practice Guide 1

 Five Steps to Creating a Forward-Looking Culture: Kimble Best Practice Guide 1

 Consulting organizations have to deal with a certain amount of complexity in order to bill their clients and to understand how their business is performing.
-This tends to create a backwards-looking focus in the business – it takes so much energy to work out what has happened that very little time is left to take corrective action.
+This tends to create a backward-looking focus in the business – it takes so much energy to work out what has happened that very little time is left to take corrective action.
 It’s known as managing through the rear-view mirror.

 Some of the classic signs of this situation are: it takes three weeks after month-end to get all time cards, expenses and invoices processed; there’s a further delay before the management pack is produced and those managers still spend half the meeting arguing whether the data is wrong; by the time project managers receive management accounting information about the margin bleeding from their projects it’s too late to stem the flow.